blaetter/pepgen/README.md

 If a request does not provide all theese parameters, it will not be handled.
 The application itself copies the original unzipped ePub into a temporary folder, adds the watermark and zippes the ePub into `public/download` with a hashed filename.

-Your Shop or Website can now decide how to deliver that to your costumer, there are three ways to do so:
+Your website or shop can now decide how to deliver that to your costumer, there are three ways to do so:

 1. Provide a direct download link: you can forward the user to the download location or you can display or mail the hashed URL of the generated ePub to the user.
 This method implicates, that the URL of this application becomes public.
 If you're fine with that, this method is the easy one and right for you.
-2. Your Shop or Website does a server request to the generated ePub and streames it to the end user.
-Using this method, your customer will receive the ePub directly from your Shop or Website.
+2. Your website or shop does a server request to the generated ePub and streames it to the end user.
+Using this method, your customer will receive the ePub directly from your website or shop.
 This version is more secure.
-3. If your Shop or Website and this application are on the same server, things are much easier for you.
-You can implement this application diretly into your Shop or Application or you can generate the personalized ePubs directly into a public folder of your Shop or Website.
+3. If your website or shop and this application are on the same server, things are much easier for you.
+You can implement this application directly into your website or shop or you can generate the personalized ePubs directly into a public folder of your website or shop.

 ## Disclaimer